cringenuity/GachiTyper/README.md

 # GachiTyper

 GachiTyper is an AutoHotkey script generator written in Python.
-It generates scripts with hotstrings from substitution lists (like [GachiTyperCombinedSubsList.txt](GachiTyperCombinedSubsList.txt)).
+It generates scripts with hotstrings from substitution lists (like [GachiTyperCombined.txt](substitution_lists/GachiTyperCombined.txt)).

 Currently there are 3 substitution lists:

-- [GachiRemixerSubsList.txt](GachiRemixerSubsList.txt) - tries to natively gachi-remix anything you type.
+- [GachiRemixer.txt](substitution_lists/GachiRemixer.txt) - tries to natively gachi-remix anything you type.
-- [GachiShortcutterSubsList.txt](GachiShortcutterSubsList.txt) - contains shortcuts for gachi phrases like ♂Do you like what you see?♂ and ♂get your ass back here♂.
+- [GachiShortcutter.txt](substitution_lists/GachiShortcutter.txt) - contains shortcuts for gachi phrases like ♂Do you like what you see?♂ and ♂get your ass back here♂.
-- [GachiTyperCombinedSubsList.txt](GachiTyperCombinedSubsList.txt) - tries to combine gachi-remixing with shortcuts.
+- [GachiTyperCombined.txt](substitution_lists/GachiTyperCombined.txt) - tries to combine gachi-remixing with shortcuts.

 Generated scripts can be disabled via `!!gachi off` or `!!гачи офф` and enabled via `!!gachi on` or `!!гачи он`.